ameba23/lowtechnetwork/docs/tech_open_source.md

    * [zsh-lovers man page](http://grml.org/zsh/zsh-lovers.html)
    * [prezto](https://github.com/sorin-ionescu/prezto) a configuration framework for zsh, that is a set of settings that you probably want to use.  otherwise you can get a bit lost in setting up zsh.
    * [zmv](http://zshwiki.org/home/builtin/functions/zmv) 'zsh move' - powerfull file rename tool.  perfect for bulk renaming files. has a 'dry run' mode too.
 * FASD - This makes finding files and directories with the command line so much easier!
+You need this!
  It comes with some aliases, for example, instead of `cd` you can use `z` followed part of the name of the path you want to move to.
 FASD will guess what you want, using 'frecency' (combined recency and frequency).
 So whereever you are `z D` will take you to the most commonly/recently used directory with `D`, which might be `~/Downloads`.
 `v xxx` will open vim with frequently/recently used file containing xxx.